adamsilver/fdpb/02-a-checkout-flow.md

 In chapter one, “A Registration Form,” we had to ask users for an email address.
 We can reuse that pattern here saving us the effort of solving the same problem again from scratch.

-There is, however, an opportunity to adapt the content to fit this context.
+There is, however, an opportunity to adapt the content to fit this context better.
 By that I mean, users may wonder why their being asked for an email address just to purchase something.
 One of the main takeaways from chapter one, was the need to justify the existence of each and every form field.

 Here, it's because we can send users a receipt of purchase, which is essential when checking out anonymously.
 Additionally that email might also provide details about how to return it.
 We can tell users this transparently via the hint text.